- Ensure that all children or young people accessing the service of the Rainbows Programme are safe and that Rainbows Will Do No Harm

 Rainbows provides group support for children of a similar age who have experienced a similar loss.
 Meeting others in a similar situation can be very supportive for children.
 Rainbows is not a counselling group or professional therapy.
 It is a free service run by volunteer teachers who are trained facilitators.

-The Rainbow meetings will take place after school from 2.30 -3.30 in January 2020. [days and dates to be decided later]
+The Rainbow meetings will take place after school from 2.30 -3.30 in late January 2020. [days and dates to be decided later]

 If you would like your child to participate in this programme please download and fill this note .